SunWPS/game_chatbot/README.md

 # Game Chatbot

-This is a project for my Natural Language Processing (NLP) class that aims to improve my knowledge of Deep learning and NLP base on Thai language.
+This is a project for my Natural Language Processing (NLP) class that aims to improve my knowledge of deep learning and NLP based on the Thai language.

 ## The Data Set
 https://www.kaggle.com/trolukovich/steam-games-complete-dataset